UPDATE (6/29/06): The stolen laptop computer and the external hard drive were recovered. www.usa.gov/veteransinfo.shtml

 The VA's data breach should never have happened.
 Had the data been encrypted, there would be no need for you to have to take the steps outlined here.
 There's obviously considerable room for improvement in the handling of sensitive personal data by the VA.

 But the VA is not alone.
 Security breaches are rampant throughout all sectors of our society.
-Take a look at the long list of security breaches on our web site:

 Following are three suggestions for ways you can take action regarding this matter: